meteorhacks/kmdb/README.md

-# kadira-metric-db
+# kmdb
-Store kadira metrics using kdb
+An example database server created using [kdb](https://github.com/meteorhacks/kdb).
+And a mock client to test its performance.